kragen/peg-bootstrap/peg.md

 PEGs are more composable
 than LL(k) or LR(k) CFGs;
-because they can’t handle ambiguity, it’s easy to predict the effect of adding new parsing rules to the grammar.
+because PEGs can’t handle ambiguity, it’s easy to predict the effect of adding new parsing rules to the grammar.